 Growing up in the Worldwide Church of God or Philadelphia Church of God has caused tremendous pain and discouragement.
 In its wake are many internal scars: shame, guilt, anger, depression, phobias and helplessness.
 When anyone suffers psychological trauma, it affects their basic capacities for intimacy and trust.
 Complex post-traumatic stress disorder is one result of being raised in WCG, PCG, or any similar controlling offshoot.

-Herbert Armstrong’s WCG was never “the one and only true church” as he professed, but was instead, an exploitive, abusive organization that used “religion” to con people and instill in them fear, guilt, inferiority, shame, etc. Many were devastated in the process.
+Herbert Armstrong’s WCG and Gerald Flurry’s PCG were never “the one and only true church” as they professed, but were instead, an exploitive, abusive organization that used “religion” to con people and instill in them fear, guilt, inferiority, shame, etc. Many were devastated in the process.
 The “church” with its hierarchal structure, which programmed those inside through fear of punishment, had a strong emphasis on perfectionism (no mistakes allowed; no questions asked; no disobeying the “government.”)
 This fostered a myriad of destructive emotions in the children, including hatred toward self, lack of confidence, inability to make decisions, a need for love and acceptance (and at the same time a fear of, or inability to have, close relationships), and a pattern of becoming involved in controlling and injurious relationships.

 As a result of being born into these groups (or taken in at a very young age), the children had no control or say-so over what happened in their life.
 They were watched and judged by parents, ministers, and members.
 They were made to feel they didn’t quite measure up, or could never be good enough.
 This caused them to try to “earn acceptance” and “earn love.”
 However, no one can ever “earn” true love.
 Those that love us will love us for ourselves and not for what we do for them or how we perform.
 This kind of unconditional love is unknown in the group.